Joejayden-Analyst/Walmart-Sales-Analysis/README.md

 ## Introduction
 ![](E-commerce6.jpg)

 E-commerce has grown over the years.
-The lure of ordering goods and services from the comfort of your room is very has become seamless and flawless.
+The lure of ordering goods and services from the comfort of your room has become seamless and flawless.
 Online malls make millions of money from sales of their products all round the clock.
-Digital marketing also made millions of people to be reached at onces and more anmd more people are reached just with few clicks on our gadgets.
+Digital marketing also made millions of people to be reached at onces and more and much more people are reached just with few clicks on our gadgets.

-This analysis looks into the key performances of a Nigerian E-commerce ventures.
+This analysis looks into the key performances indexes of a Nigerian E-commerce ventures.
 The E-commerce data are difficult to access, and i dont want to analyse Amazon, Ebay, Alibaba, Walmrt, Macdonald or other big foreign stores.
-I want Nigeria e-commerce stores and i eventually got one, the name is not given but the products from the data shows that it is a nigerian online mall. this analysi covered the period of February 1st, 2021- May 1st, 2021.
+I want Nigeria e-commerce stores and i eventually got one, the name is not given but the products from the data shows that it is a nigerian online mall.
+This analysis covered the period of February 1st, 2021- May 1st, 2021.
 A period of three months.

 ## Problem Statement